 Bradenton is very walkable and has its own nightlife.
-A few of the popular hang outs include O'Bricks, McCabes Irish Pub, Oak & Stone Rooftop Bar and Paddywagon, Mattison's on the Riverwalk and Motorworks.
+A few of the popular hang outs include O'Bricks, McCabe's Irish Pub, Oak & Stone Rooftop Bar and Paddywagon, Mattison's on the Riverwalk and Motorworks.
 Shopping opportunities are plentiful.
 Visit the aforementioned Village of the Arts for vintage jewelry and handmade gifts.
 The Downtown Farmers' Market is a "don't miss" Saturday highlight.
-Just beyond the City's borders lies the Ellenton Premium Outlets and 30 minutes south is the University Town Center Mall with its luxury brands.
+Just beyond the City's borders lies the Ellenton Premium Outlets and 30 minutes south in Sarasota is the University Town Center Mall with its luxury brands.

 If you are a professional sports enthusiast, the Pittsburgh Pirates' spring training site is here as well as their Class A minor league baseball team, the Marauders.
-LECOM Park, where they play, was Baseball Digest's selection as the 2018 Best of the Ballparks for Class High-A facilities.
-Thirty minutes north, you can catch Major League Baseball's Tampa Bay Rays and another 30 minutes further is the National Football League's Tampa Bay Buccaneers or the National Hockey League's Tampa Bay Lightning.
+LECOM Park, where they play, was Baseball Digest's selection as the 2018 Best of the Ballpark for Class High-A facilities.
+Thirty minutes north, you can catch Major League Baseball's Tampa Bay Rays and another 30 minutes further and the National Football League's Tampa Bay Buccaneers and the National Hockey League's Tampa Bay Lightning.

-100 miles northeast on I-4, are the many popular attractions of the Orlando area-Disney World, SeaWorld, Universal Studios, and the National Basketball Association's Orlando Magic.
+100miles northeast on I-4, are the many popular attractions of the Orlando area Disney World, SeaWorld, Universal

+Studios, and the National Basketball Association's Orlando Magic.

 The cost of living is reasonable in Bradenton, slightly below the US average.
 A nice home can be purchased for between \$250,000 and \$300,000.
-Public K-12 education is provided by Manatee County and the schools here are good and improving.
-Residents recently passed a one-mill tax increase for teachers and starting teacher pay is now among the highest in the state.
+Public K-12 education is provided by Manatee County and the schools are good and improving.
+Residents recently passed a one-mill tax hike to increase teacher salaries and starting teacher pay is now among the highest in the state.

 The best part of Bradenton though is its residents.
-They value Bradenton's small-town charm and are friendly, regular people who love their community.
-They welcome new residents, visitors and tourists and work hard to protect and improve Bradenton.
+They are friendly, regular people who love their community.
+They are a diverse group that welcomes new residents, visitors and tourists.
+What is most important to them is Bradenton's small-town charm, and they work hard to protect it while also improving Bradenton.
 Neighbors help neighbors, and residents like to volunteer.
 When a problem arises, they step up and step in to help solve it.
-Faith leaders are an important part of the community.
+Faith leaders are an important part of the community-one of the council members commented they have 52 flavors of religion here.
 Yes, it truly is the Friendly City!

 Like everything else, travel is easy from Bradenton.
 Tampa International Airport is nearby and is a jumping off spot to virtually anywhere in the world.
 Sarasota-Bradenton International Airport is six miles south of Bradenton and offers more than 50 nonstop, year-round and seasonal destinations.
 When cruising returns, the Port of Tampa (45 minutes to the north) will offer many opportunities in the Caribbean and the Gulf of Mexico.

-What is needed now is a strong, innovative Planning and Community Development Director to partner with the elected officials to continue to guide the City to a brighter future.
+What is needed now is a strong, creative City Administrator to partner with the elected officials to continue to guide the City to a brighter future.